An erratic guide to consistent writing.

 If I was more sure of myself, I don’t remember it.

 This (the subjunctive voice), unlike some other grammatical constructs, is quite easy to use once the form is explained.
-For those who are struggling, the trick is to look for places where if appears or could appear if the sentence were rephrased slightly in the context of a hypothetical or unreal scenario.
-If there is if, there should be a were not a was.
+Thorough guides are available online.
+For those who are struggling to get off the ground with the idea, the trick is to look for places where if appears or could appear if the sentence were rephrased slightly in the context of a hypothetical or unreal scenario.
+If there is if, there might need to be a were not a was.
 That last sentence does not count.